 Christopher J. Laney, JD, CHCQM

 Christopher J. Laney, JD, CHCQM is Senior Associate General Counsel at Health Alliance Plan of Michigan (Henry Ford Health System).
 Previously Assistant General Counsel for Blue Cross Blue Shield of Michigan (BCBSM) and a member of the Government Programs practice group where he primarily supports BCBSM’s Medicare Advantage and Part D drug plan lines of business.
 Previously, he was Corporate Counsel for Baptist Health in Louisville, Kentucky, a full-spectrum health system where he advised the Population Health Department on the development of an ACO and participation in the Medicare Shared Savings Program, the development and implementation of a statewide clinical integration program, and other value based purchasing initiatives.
-He also advises all business units on HIPAA security and privacy issues, as well as various transactional matters.

 Mr. Laney earned a Bachelor of Arts from Michigan State University, is a cum laude graduate of Wayne State University Law School in Detroit where he served on the Law Review, and holds a Graduate Certificate in the Foundations of Public Health from the University of Michigan’s School of Public Health.
-Mr. Laney has published many articles concerning health care law including articles on privacy and security and third party payor issues.
-Mr. Laney serves on the CME and Exam Committees for ABQAURP and previously served on the Board of Directors of the Sky Foundation, Inc., a pancreatic cancer research foundation.
+Mr. Laney serves on the ABQAURP board of directors as well as the CME, Credentials, and Ethics Committees, and as Co-Vice Chair of the HCQM Exam Committee.